exploring deep learning approaches with f-mnist

 png

-We split the data into training (60%), validation (20%), and test (20%) sets.
+split into train (60%), validation (20%), and test (20%).

 X_all = df.drop("label", axis=1).to_numpy(np.uint8)